Where is your energy coming from?

 As another example, take a person with forgiveness as a strength.
 They will feel a sense of inner peace when forgiving others.
 They seem to grow as human beings at that moment.
 On the other hand, a person at the opposite end will cringe when forced to forgive, and their forgiveness won’t be genuine.
 They will continue to hold the grudge, which, in turn, will continue to drain their energy.

 As you can see, there is a natural connection between your values and your strengths, but please don’t look at it as a one-to-one direct line.

 What Are Your Strengths?

-Now, for a more practical approach.
-Look at the list above, and for every one of those items, you need to ask these questions:
+Now, for a more practical approach, look at the list above, and for every one of those items, answer the following questions: